Emotionally focused couples therapy

 Click the picture to watch Sue Johnson, Ph.D. working with a real couple.

-These have happened at some point in their relationship, maybe years ago, but it never got resolved.
-The goal is to help them to work through these attachment injuries.
+These may have happened at some point in your relationship, maybe years ago, but never got resolved.
+The goal of Emotionally Focused Couples Therapy is to help you to work through these attachment injuries.

 Many of our clinicians have studied her work both formally and informally.
 Formal training involves the following steps:

 (1) Externship (four-day training)